The Eternal (album)

-The Eternal is the fifteenth and final studio album by American alternative rock band Sonic Youth, released on June 9, 2009 by Matador Records, their first and only on that label.
-It was their first studio album in three years (since Rather Ripped), making it the band's longest delay between studio albums.
+The Eternal is the fifteenth and final studio album by American rock band Sonic Youth, released on June 9, 2009, by Matador Records (the band's only release on that label).
+It was their first studio album in three years (since Rather Ripped), making it the band's longest gap between studio albums.

-The Eternal was the band's highest charting album of their career in the United States, peaking at No. 18 on the Billboard 200.
+The Eternal was the band's highest-charting album of their career in the United States, peaking at No. 18 on the Billboard 200.

 Background

 After Rather Ripped (2006), the band's contract with Geffen Records had expired and the two parties decided to go their separate ways.
-At the same time, Jim O'Rourke was gradually replaced with ex-Pavement bassist Mark Ibold.
+At the same time, Jim O'Rourke was gradually replaced with Pavement bassist Mark Ibold.
 Gordon suggested recruiting him for live shows after having played with him in Free Kitten.
 Moore found that Ibold "immediately locked in, and had really prepared himself to the point where he knew the songs better than we did".